mIRC-Scripters/mirckb/docs/source/identifiers/modelast.rst

     on *:op:#:{
       echo -a $modelast
     }

-and send /mode #channel +oo nick1 nick2
+And send /mode #channel +oo nick1 nick2

 Compatibility
 -------------